adonisjs/legacy.adonisjs.com/docs/docs/guides/03-views/01-introduction.md

 ---
 permalink: guides/views/introduction
 group: Views & Templates
-under_progress: true
-last_updated_on: 1st March, 2020
 ---

 # Introduction

-AdonisJS comes with a home grown template engine called [Edge](https://www.npmjs.com/package/edge.js).
-Edge is written for the modern day and has lots of exiciting features like:
+AdonisJS uses [Edge](/packages/edge) as its template engine.
+It is a fully featured template engine written for the modern day.
+It has out of the box support for:

+- Conditionals and loops
-- Support for components, layouts and partials.
+- Components, layouts and partials
-- Runtime debugging using chrome devtools.
+- Runtime debugging using Chrome DevTools
-- View presenters to encapsulate the views logic to a dedicated JavaScript class.
+- Stack traces that points to the original filename and the line number
-- Extensible API to add your own custom tags to extend the template engine.
+- Extensible API to add your own custom Edge tags

 ## Setup
-Edge comes pre-installed with **Web Application** project structure created using the `create-adonis-ts-app` binary.
+Edge comes pre-installed with the **Web Application** project structure created using the `create-adonis-ts-app` binary.
 However, installing it separately is also pretty straight forward.

-Open the `.adonisrc.json` file to check if it is installed and registered under the provider array or not.
+Open the `.adonisrc.json` file to check if it is installed and registered under the providers array or not.

 ```json{4}{.adonisrc.json}
 "providers": [